 Our country's obsession with an "earlier is better" philosophy is cruel to children in kindergarten.
 A teacher points out how homogeneous reading groups, too many standards and assessments, and the elimination of imaginative play are evidence of this.

 Tired of hearing the f-word all the time?
 Here is a list of family friendly f-words that should be used more often.

-As an educator, I'm saddened by the way we now teach reading to young children: making them memorize sight words, drilling them on digraphs and blends, and laboriously presenting one letter per week.
-Most tragic is parents are left out of the equation when they're the best reading teachers of all!
+As an educator, I'm saddened by the way we now teach reading to young children: making them memorize sight words, drilling them on digraphs and blends, and emphasizing speed over comprehension.
+Most tragically, parents are left out of the equation when they're the very best reading teachers of all!